darthrellimnad/evergreen-functional-fe-web-app/README.md

 18. Learn as much as you can about the needs and desires of the real humans who may use the app.
 Don't discriminate.
 19. Remember to use a "cache busting" strategy when updating static FE files and other locally cached data (e.g. cookies or "Web Storage API").
 20. Learn about [web standards and the "web content accessibility guidelines" (WCAG)](https://www.w3.org/WAI/standards-guidelines/).
 Accessible design improves experiences for all.
 Accessibility is quality.
+21. Start simple.
+It's easier to make a simple thing more complicated, than a complicated thing more simple.
-21. Work smart (sometimes working smart means working hard) and work together.
+22. Work smart (sometimes working smart means working hard) and work together.
 Be kind.
 Listen and learn.
 Choose your mentors and teachers wisely.

 ## Notes